Skip to Content

 • Improper Trash Storage: Keeping trash in an open container is a great way to invite ants indoors.
 Usually, the crumbs and leftovers in your garbage can call over all the ants in the neighborhood.
 For ant prevention, try storing your trash in cans with lids.
 Make sure the lids seal well, or ants could still get inside.

 • Poor Food Storage: When you place open food in your pantry, ants have a quick and easy meal.
 Your best bet is to store your food properly by using sealed plastic or glass containers.
-Every so often, check your pantry for crumbs and give it a cleaning when necessary.
+Every so often, check your pantry for crumbs and clean it when necessary.

 • Moisture: If you have moist areas in your home, the moisture could be appealing to these Reno pests.
 Ants need water to survive, so they're more likely to nest in a home with moisture.
 Excess moisture can also result in wet wood, which will attract carpenter ants.
 There are some very simple ways to reduce the moisture in and around your home.
 If you identify a plumbing leak, repair it as soon as you can.
 Letting a leak persist only makes more water available to ants, so even a small leak is an issue.
 In certain rooms of your home, consider using a vent or dehumidifier.
 Ants are often found in bathrooms and kitchens because of the high humidity.